-Revenue for Sonic Clinical Services (SCS), mainly comprising Sonic's medical centre and occupational health businesses (the major component of the Other segment, which also includes other minor operations), declined slightly from the prior year as a result of the impacts of the pandemic.
+Revenue for Sonic Clinical Services ('SCS'), mainly comprising Sonic's medical centre and occupational health businesses (the major component of the Other segment, which also includes other minor operations), reduced 10% from the prior year, mainly due to the cessation of COVID related services.
+Revenue improved in the second half due to increasing doctor hours and increasing private billing by General Practitioners.